-The mission of the Criminal Justice Administration Department is to encourage distance learning and scholarship, to produce qualified and knowledgeable graduates, and to foster development of ethical professionals prepared for leadership positions in the criminal justice and justice fields.
+The mission of the Criminal Justice Department is to encourage distance learning and scholarship, to produce qualified and knowledgeable graduates, and to foster the development of ethical professionals who are prepared for leadership positions in the criminal justice and justice fields.
 The department is devoted to emphasizing quality teaching and learning, to providing an international perspective and to promoting the value of community service.
-The Department seeks to further the study and understanding of criminal justice through our teaching, service to the University and service to the community.
+The Department seeks to further the study and understanding of criminal justice through our teaching, service to the university and service to the community.

 Our faculty members are attentive to student needs and strive to prepare students for challenging criminal justice careers.
-They have 100 years of combined practical experience in criminal justice fields, including experience as law enforcement officers, juvenile officers, assistant prosecutors, legal advisers, criminal investigators and child abuse investigators.
+The faculty have varied practical experience as law enforcement officers, juvenile officers, assistant prosecutors, legal advisers, criminal investigators, and child abuse investigators.
 In addition, our faculty members have experience in private law practice, security administration, mental health coordination and non-profit agency administration.